A Comprehensive 2026 Seller Guide for Central Arkansas

 Review and negotiate offers

-The first step is a personal and financial decision.
+The first step is both personal and financial.
 Sellers should consider:

 Current mortgage balance and equity